Skip advert

 Advertisement - Article continues below

-Detective Chief Inspector Emma Warbey explained that, given that such items likely haven’t undergone the strict safety testing, “there's a real possibility that they won’t inflate during a road traffic collision, or will deploy in error.”
+Detective Chief Inspector Emma Warbey explained that, given such items likely haven’t undergone the strict safety testing, “there's a real possibility that they won’t inflate during a road traffic collision, or will deploy in error.”

 “Counterfeiting a device designed to save lives demonstrates the lengths that criminals will go to make money and their disregard for the safety of the people who will end up using these products,” Detective Warbey continued.

-Of course, it’s a common mistake to buy a counterfeit product online without knowing it isn’t the real deal; just under half (42 per cent) of those who said they’d bought counterfeit parts thought they were genuine, with some finding out either through service checks or after the product broke.
+Of course, it’s a common mistake to buy a counterfeit product online without knowing it isn’t the real deal; just under half (42 per cent) of those who said they’d bought counterfeit parts thought they were genuine, with some finding out through service checks or after the product broke.

 The IPO’s Director of Enforcement, Miles Rees, described counterfeit car parts as “illegal to sell and very dangerous to motorists and other road users”.